fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2025-07-07】[chrisvel / tududi](https://github.com/chrisvel/tududi) - Self\-hosted task management with hierarchical organization, multi\-language support, and Telegram integration  Built with React & Express js
+* 【2025-07-07】[maurodesouza / profile-readme-generator](https://github.com/maurodesouza/profile-readme-generator) - 🎨 Enhance your GitHub profile with this amazing tool, which allows you to create a personalized README quickly and easily.
+This profile README generator is the best you'll find 🚀
 * 【2025-07-06】[humanlayer / 12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 * 【2025-07-06】[pontusab / directories](https://github.com/pontusab/directories) - The Cursor & Windsurf community, find rules and MCPs
 * 【2025-07-06】[mockoon / mockoon](https://github.com/mockoon/mockoon) - Mockoon is the easiest and quickest way to run mock APIs locally  No remote deployment, no account required, open source